Liverpool Everyman Theatre / Haworth Tompkins Architects

 Sustainability

 The Everyman has been conceived from the outset as an exemplar of sustainable good practice.
 An earlier feasibility study had considered replacing the Playhouse and Everyman in a much larger and more expensive building on a new site, but Haworth Tompkins argued for the importance of continuity and compactness on the original site.
-Carefully dismantling the existing structure, the nineteenth century bricks were salvaged for reuse as the shell of the new auditorium and the majority of other material were recycled for use elsewhere.
+Carefully dismantling the existing structure, the nineteenth-century bricks were salvaged for reuse as the shell of the new auditorium, and the majority of other materials were recycled for use elsewhere.

 Key design features of the building

 The air is then supplied to the space through an arrangement of openings behind and below the seats.
-The people and lighting help to warm the air, making it buoyant, and causing it rise to high level.
+The people and lighting help to warm the air, making it buoyant and causing it to rise to a high level.
 From here, it is carried away through an acoustically attenuated exhaust plenum integrated within the technical gallery level to the exhaust chimneys.

 Liverpool Everyman Theatre Plans